rachit2126/-todo-app/README.md

 ## 👨‍💻 Author

-Developed as a beginner front-end learning project.
+Developed as a beginner front-end learning project......